You might be interested in

 As travel picks up, and the medium becomes predominantly digital, it opens the flood gates to anyone (from seasoned fraudsters to disgruntled passengers) to take advantage.

-Fueled by generative AI, online document templates, and accessible forgery tools, criminals now effortlessly fabricate convincing flight tickets and boarding passes.
+Fueled by generative AI, online document templates, and accessible forgery tools, criminals now effortlessly fabricate convincing flight tickets.
 These fraudulent files can manipulate travel insurance claims, exploit refund processes, or deceive immigration officers, bypassing risk teams and costing institutions millions.

 Worse yet, modern fakes are harder to detect manually than ever before.
 Understanding the anatomy of real flight documents (and recognizing telltale signs of digital tampering) is essential to maintaining the integrity of your verification processes.